mcneel/developer.rhino3d.com/content/en/guides/scripting/advanced-async/index.md

 If the task is time-consuming, the UI thread (now executing the task after button click) can not respond to any other events.
 Therefore UI is *"Frozen"* (not the Disney® movie) and unresponsive.
 Normally this is ok since you would not want the user to change the document while the task is running.
 It is a good idea to use Non-UI threads for time-consuming tasks and run them *Asynchronously*.

 ## Async in Script Editor
 In Rhino Script Editor, if a script is performing a time-consuming task, clicking on the *Run* button would cause Rhino UI to freeze for the duration of the script.
 As we mentioned above this is ok.
 However, if your task does not deal with the Rhino document (could be changed by the Rhino user while your script is running), it could be made async.
 This would make Rhino UI responsive while your script is running.
-It is also a good habit to show progress while the task is running in the background.
+It is also a good habit to show progress while the task is running in the background:

+- In C#, add `// async:true` to the top of your script.
+- In Python, add `# async:true` to the top of your script.

+When script is marked as `async: true` the Script Editor runs the full script on a Non-UI thread.
+This is a feature of Rhino Script Editor and not the scripting language.
+You can remove this line or set it to `false` to make the script synchronous again.

-## Async C#
+## Asynchronous C#

 The example C# script below completely freezes Rhino UI for about 2 seconds.
 That the amount of time we are specifying in `Thread.Sleep` to simulate work.
 This could be a long running computation or waiting to receive some data from web: